-public's trust in immunization and continued education of health professionals; and close monitoring of performance indicators.
+19. Thirty of the Region's 53 Member States are not likely to achieve measles elimination by 2010.
+Reversing this expectation will take a combination of high-level political and societal commitment to sustain high coverage levels of two doses of measles-containing vaccine; additional supplementary immunization activities to reduce measles susceptibility among defined age cohorts; restoration of the public's trust in immunization and continued education of health professionals; and close monitoring of performance indicators.
 The Region accords the elimination goal high priority.
 With appropriate action and commitment, the Region expects to be able to eliminate measles before 2015.

-- 21. The South-East Asia Region adopted the Global Immunization Vision and Strategy's global goal for measles mortality reduction.
+20. The South-East Asia Region adopted the Global Immunization Vision and Strategy's global goal for measles mortality reduction.
 Routine immunization coverage for measles in the Region increased from 61% in 2000 to 75% in 2008 and the reported incidence of measles declined from 50 to 43 cases per million population over the same period (see Figure).
-The estimated number of deaths from measles in the Region 2000-2008 was reduced by 46%, from 234 000 to 126 000.
+The estimated number of deaths from measles in the Region between 2000 and 2008 was reduced by 46%, from 234 000 to 126 000.
 All Member States, except India, achieved or exceeded the 90% mortality reduction target.
 However, the Region as a whole will not achieve the global goal until India fully implements the recommended strategies in the 10 states with the highest incidence of measles cases.
-Achievement of this is expected by 2013. - 22.
-Member States agreed at a regional measles consultation (August, 2009) that measles elimination was technically, biologically and programmatically feasible before 2020.
-The Regional Committee will consider establishing a goal to eliminate measles by 2020 at its Sixty-third session in September 2010. - 23.
-Key challenges include the need to vaccinate more than 1000 million more children than are currently receiving routine immunization; achieving and sustaining poliomyelitis eradication activities in poliomyelitis-endemic countries; undertaking studies to determine the immunogenicity and effectiveness of measles vaccine in settings with high population density and high birth rates; raising resources to meet the estimated additional costs of US\$ 2000 million, and the need to establish high standards of injection safety. - 24.
-In 2003, the Regional Committee for the Western Pacific resolved to eliminate measles.
-Between 1997 and 2008, 195 million children and adolescents were vaccinated through supplementary immunization activities in 30 of 37 countries and areas in the Region and by 2008, regional coverage with the first dose of measles-containing vaccine had increased to 93% (see Figure). - 25.
-Of the Region's 37 countries and areas, 25 (containing 4% of the regional population) have eliminated or nearly eliminated measles; six (containing 8% of the regional population) are likely to achieve elimination by 2012, and the remaining six1 (containing the remaining 88% of the regional population) may also achieve elimination by 2012, but are likely to achieve elimination by 2015. - 26.
-Recent commitments from China and Japan, the two countries which, in 2008, accounted for 82% of the Region's population and 97% of its measles cases, will bring the Region closer to achieving its elimination goal.
+This is expected to have been accomplished by 2013.

+21. Member States agreed at a regional measles consultation (August 2009) that measles elimination was technically, biologically and programmatically feasible by 2020.
+The Regional Committee will consider establishing a target for measles elimination in the Region at its Sixty-third session in September 2010.

+22. Key challenges include the need to vaccinate more than 1000 million more children than are currently receiving routine immunization; achieving and sustaining poliomyelitis eradication activities in poliomyelitis-endemic countries; undertaking studies to determine the immunogenicity and effectiveness of measles vaccine in settings with high population density and high birth rates; raising resources to meet the estimated additional costs of US\$ 2000 million, and the need to establish high standards of injection safety.

+23. In 2003, the Regional Committee for the Western Pacific resolved to eliminate measles.
+Between 1997 and 2008, 195 million children and adolescents were vaccinated through supplementary immunization activities in 30 of 37 countries and areas in the Region and by 2008, regional coverage with the first dose of measles-containing vaccine had increased to 93% (see Figure).

+24. Of the Region's 37 countries and areas, 25 (containing 4% of the regional population) have eliminated or nearly eliminated measles; six (containing 8% of the regional population) are likely to achieve elimination by 2012, and the remaining six1 (containing the remaining 88% of the regional population) may also achieve elimination by 2012, but are likely to achieve elimination by 2015.

+25. Recent commitments from China and Japan, the two countries which, in 2008, accounted for 82% of the Region's population and 97% of its measles cases, will bring the Region closer to achieving its elimination goal.
 China plans to conduct national supplementary immunization activities in 2010, targeting over 94 million children and adolescents.
 Japan is increasing routine two-dose measles coverage and conducting a five-year series of supplementary immunization activities.
-In order to achieve elimination by 2012, it is critical that political commitments at the highest level are attained; that two-dose measles vaccination coverage is sustained at 95% or more through a combination of routine services and supplementary immunization activities; and that high quality case-based measles surveillance is achieved, supported by an accredited laboratory network.
+In order to achieve elimination by 2012, it is vital that political commitments at the highest level are attained; that two-dose measles vaccination coverage is sustained at 95% or more through a combination of routine services and supplementary immunization activities; and that high quality case-based measles surveillance is achieved, supported by an accredited laboratory network.